sleeptoken/zettelkasten/Intents and Activities.md

 ```

 An alternative syntax to specify the target package and activity is also: **Typical Internal Intent**
+typically code you see inside of apps starting their own internal activities

 ```java
 Intent intent = new Intent();